StackStorm/st2docs/docs/source/troubleshooting/ssh.rst

     To get around the problem, set ``use_ssh_config`` to True in config file and setup ~/.ssh/config on |st2| action runner boxes appropriately.

 We do not recommend running automations as arbitrary user + private_key combination.
-This would require you to setup private_key for the users on stackstorm action runner boxes and the public keys of the users in target boxes.
+This would require you to setup private_key for the users on |st2| action runner boxes and the public keys of the users in target boxes.
 This increases the surface area for risk and is highly discouraged.